Canadian Lines of Credit for Bad Credit

 Securing your line of credit with your home or investments will also help your application.

-What is the easiest bank from which to get a line of credit?
+Which banks or credit unions are the easiest to get a line of credit from?

 Should I get a line of credit if I have a low credit score?